emilianobovetti/elm-yajson/README.md

     """
 ```

-if we want to a list of powers, with standard library the code may look like this
+if we want a list of powers, with standard library the code may look like this

 ```elm
 powersDecoder : Json.Decode.Decoder (List (List String))